-This article was written by Thomas Franklin (pseudonym), who is currently serving as a US Navy officer.
+This article was written by Thomas Franklin (pseudonym), sildenafil who is currently serving as a US Navy officer.
 This article does not represent the views of the United States Navy or of the US Government.

-In February the United States elaborated on its deployment of remotely piloted aircraft (RPA, often called drones) to Niamey, Niger.
+In February the United States elaborated on its deployment of remotely piloted aircraft (RPA, online often called drones) to Niamey, there Niger.
 American RPAs are being employed for intelligence, surveillance and reconnaissance (ISR) missions to support counterterrorism operations, principally French and Chadian, against Al-Qaeda in the Islamic Maghreb (AQIM) in Northern Mali.
 AQIM and its allies’ descent toward Bamako and the French military intervention in response were catalysts for the RPA deployment, but in reality many in the US Military have desired increased ISR collection in the region for years.
 What interest does the US have to deploy RPAs to Niger?
 This post focuses on the advantages of such a deployment, leaving the drawbacks to a later post.

 It is in the interest of the United States to counter AQIM and other terrorist groups in the Sahel and to stabilize national governments in the face of the regional upheaval caused by the overthrow of Kaddafi in 2011 and the coup d’Etat in Mali in 2012.
 The ultimate goal is to set the conditions for regional reconciliation, stable democratic government and economic growth.